TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - FFA game mode
 	- Win condition: None, there is only time limit.
-- Duel game mode
-	- Win condition: same as TDM, just will be less players
-	- Just different kinds of spawns
-	- **Actually, we won't create special purpose logic for duels.**
-		- There will just be specific maps for playing TDM as duel.
-- Team deathmatch game mode
-	- Win condition: Consciousness status of any entity of CT side
-- Bomb defuse game mode
-	- Win condition: Existence of any entity of C4 flavour
-		- A bomb can only stop existing due to being detonated
-	- Win condition: Consciousness status of any entity of CT side

-- Game modes shall be separated into immutable & instance
-	- The instance will probably have a mutable copy of the immutable, anyway, for admin tweaks

-- Map won't define that "a weapon can't be bought here".
-	- It will only provide a list of ready-to-be-used profiles where this could be specified.

 - To avoid transmitting some server-decided seed for the beginning of each round (e.g. to position players around)...
 	- ...we can just derive a hash of all inputs from the previous round, or just hash entire cosmos state